misiektoja/psn_monitor/docs/configuration.md

 Path settings are validated before startup opens files.
 A monitoring run stops and names the setting to correct. `--doctor`, `--setup` and the `--set-...` commands report the same setting and continue on the built-in value, so it can still be repaired.
 Command-line path overrides still take precedence.

+Timing and count settings are validated the same way.
+A value that is not a number or falls outside the range the setting allows stops a monitoring run.
+The `--set-...` commands report it and continue on the built-in value.

 ## SMTP Settings

 Private password entry preserves leading and trailing spaces.
 The exact value checked with the mail server is saved.